JoinCODED/Task-Dart-StringMethods/README.md

 ### 🍋 White Spaces

-Open those [docs](https://api.dart.dev/stable/2.16.1/dart-core/String-class.html) look for a string method that will get rid of the white spaces for us to achieve this output:
+Open those [docs](https://api.dart.dev/stable/2.16.1/dart-core/String-class.html) and look for a string method that will get rid of the white spaces for us to achieve this output:

 ```
 My name is JOHN and my last name length is 3
 ```

 ### 🌶 Does My Last Name Starts With The Letter d?